 How to apply

 There are a maximum of 14 places on each Part 3 course and places tend to fill up fast, so once your supervisor feels you are ready we recommend booking your place as soon as possible.
 Please contact us on +44 (0)1323 811690, Mon-Fri (9.00am–5.30pm).

 The fee for Part 3 is £1,992.
 This includes all tutoring, assessments, final report, refreshments and lunch on all five days.

-Please note: students are also expected to undergo (at their own cost) a minimum of 3 hours supervision with an HGI-accredited HG Supervisor prior to attending the course and must be a Graduate Member of the HGI.
+Please note: students are also expected to undergo (at their own cost) a minimum of 3 hours supervision (usually more) with an HGI-accredited HG Supervisor prior to attending the course and must be a Graduate Member of the HGI.
 Supervision for trainees is required at a ratio of at least 1 hour of supervision to every 8 hours of therapy work undertaken with clients.

 To secure your place, you will need to pay a registration fee of £500 when you apply.
-This amount is then deducted from the total course fee, but it is non-refundable and non-transferrable.
+This amount is then deducted from the total course fee, but is non-refundable and non-transferrable.